cis422s14team5/AddressBook/README.md

 =====
 The print function prints the all the contacts of a given address book.
 You can only print when you are viewing a specific address book.
 Select File > Print or command P to trigger the print.
 Next you will be directed to the system print screen where you can choose your printer and other options.
-Like this:

 Quitting the program
 ====================